susheeltandon/liveme-tools/readme.md

 This will install any required packages that aren't already installed in your local copy.

+You will also need to manually install the node-m3u8stream module in my GitHub repo as it contains custom code used in this project.

 ### Installing

 You can download the [latest release](https://github.com/thecoder75/liveme-tools/releases/latest)